 The Advisory Board for FSU-COACH is comprised of coaches and sports professionals with extensive knowledge and experience in sports and coaching.
 The Board provides regular support and insight into current coaching methods, challenges, and guides the future direction of the Center.
 If you are interested in serving on the Advisory Board, please contact the Director, Tim Baghurst.

-Kacy King serves as an Assistant Dean of Undergraduate Studies and Associate Athletic Director of Academics Services at Florida State University.
-King began her career at FSU in 2011 as the Director of Educational Services for Student-Athlete Academic Services.
 Originally from Bexley, Ohio, King received a Bachelor of Arts degree in Business Management from Wittenberg University in Springfield, Ohio.
-She was a member of the field hockey program and earned Academic All-America honors.
-She earned her master's degree and Ph.D. in Higher, Adult and Lifelong Education from Michigan State.
+She was a member of the field hockey program.
+She earned a Master's degree in Higher, Adult, and Lifelong Education from Michigan State University, where she also earned her Ph.D. in Higher, Adult, and Lifelong Education with a cognate in Educational Psychology.

 Kacy is married to Andrew King.
 They have two daughters - Ellery and Fiona.

 Adrian Griffin is a former player in the National Basketball Association (NBA) where his teams advanced to the postseason in five of his nine years as a professional including one trip to the championship in 2006 with the Dallas Mavericks.
 Shortly after concluding his player career, Griffin joined the NBA as a coach, and has worked with the Milwaukee Bucks, Chicago Bulls, Orlando Magic, Oklahoma City Thunder.
 In 2018, he joined the Toronto Raptors as lead assistant coach and was instrumental in helping the Raptors win their first NBA Championship in 2019.
 In 2023, he was hired as head coach of the Milwaukee Bucks.